orfeasa/orfeasa-com/content/about.md

 Hi, I'm Orfeas! 👋

 I'm a Software Engineer living in London.
 I like coding and working with people.
 I've worked in [Geekbot](https://geekbot.com/), [P&G](https://pg.com/), [BEST](https://best.eu.org/) and [CERN](https://home.cern/).
-I have experience in Python/Django as well as Project Management.
+I have experience in both Python/Django and Project Management.

 🎓 I studied Electrical and Computer Engineering at the [Aristotle University of Thessaloniki](https://www.auth.gr/en), a 5-year degree that awards a Master's in Engineering.
 I graduated in the top 6% of my class.